 Amounts of qualified tuition and required fees reported on your 1098-T are defined by the IRS as “tuition and fees required for enrollment and attendance at an eligible educational institution”.
 The IRS does not consider student health fees, transportation fees, insurance fees, or room and board as qualified tuition and related fees; therefore; these fees are excluded from amounts reported on 1098-T. Additionally, charges and fees associated with student activities, athletics, personal, other living, or family expenses are also not qualified.
 You can find additional information at irs.gov/pub/irs-pdf/p970.pdf.

-There are several reasons why a 1098-T form may not be generated or received:
+There are several reasons why a 1098-T form may not be generated:

 • If you received more scholarships and/or grants than the amount of qualified tuition and fees billed or if your qualified tuition and fees are covered by a third-party payer (VA, employer, etc.)

-• If you are classified as a Non Resident Alien on the Suffolk University’s database.
+• If you are classified as a Non Resident Alien (F1 VISA) on the Suffolk University’s database

 Will I still get a 1098-T when I haven't paid my tuition and fee charges for that tax year?